 In 2008, I purchased a dream - and another restoration project - my home in Daytona Beach.
 My partner Dave and I have done much of the work ourselves.
 This hard work gave us a vested interest in our new property, and soon that interest branched out into our neighborhood and city.
 We became involved with our community and started attended city meetings, connecting with other good people who want a better Daytona Beach.

 Along with Amanda Moreno, I founded Daytona Beach University, an online community resource that folks can use to keep up with city meetings, and where we share our musings about what's really going on.
-I am also a member of the city Beachside Redevelopment Board, representing the residents.
+I have also been a member of the city Beachside Redevelopment Board, representing the residents, and the Beachside Neighborhood Watch, where I took a leadership role for several years.

 I like to ask questions, and even more so, to get answers.
 Talking about problems is one thing, but it is my hope that C4RD can bring a more targeted level of citizen involvement to Daytona Beach and that we can create the change we want to see through our own efforts.